Janitor Entry-Level Resume Examples and Templates for 2023

 A safety-focused janitor with entry-level experience specializing in commercial cleaning, inventory management, safety regulations, and communication.
 Adept at executing light and deep cleaning projects quickly and efficiently.
 Skilled at interfacing with diverse customers and teams in high-volume environments.

 For example, highlight the number of rooms cleaned, square footage maintained, or cleaning tasks performed per shift.
-Focus on showcasing your ability to follow cleaning protocols, efficiently manage time, and collaborate with team members.
+Showcase your ability to follow cleaning protocols, efficiently manage time, and collaborate with team members.
 You can present yourself as a motivated and skilled entry-level janitor, even with limited experience, by emphasizing tangible accomplishments and using action verbs.

 Professional Experience Example